Devika-Sahu/Smart_Attendance_System-/README.md

-# Smart_Attendence_System
+# Smart_Attendance_System
-# Smart Attendence System using Face Detection with Open CV
+# Smart Attendance System using Face Detection with Open CV

 ## Libraries Used:
 ○ Numpy - could be a library for Python, adding support for multi-dimensional arrays and